-Original images, videos, audio files and other copyright information supplied for publication on the Church Council’s websites and social media accounts such as Facebook are used with the copyright owner’s permission.
+Original images, videos, audio files and any other information which is subject to copyright and supplied for publication on the Church Council’s websites and social media such as its Facebook page are used with the copyright owner’s permission.

 - request a copy of the personal data we hold about you;